farabiahmed/Project-Samples/Tutorials/CPlusPlus.md

 The mutable keyword can be used for class member variables.
 Mutable variables are allowed to change from within const member functions of the class.

 ### What is `RAII`?
+(Resource Acquisition Is Initialization)
 Specifically, RAII ensures that the acquisition of a resource occurs at the initialization of the object, and the release of the resources occurs when the object is no longer needed.
 `std::unique_ptr[]` and `std::shared_ptr{}` leverage this exact design pattern

 ### What is `RTTI`?
+RTTI refers to the ability of the system to report on the dynamic type of an object and to provide information about that type at runtime (as opposed to at compile time).
+However, RTTI becomes controversial within the C++ community.
+Many C++ developers chose to not use this mechanism.

 ### What is `Type Safety`?
 Standard C is not a type-safe language.
 Type safety refers to protections put in place to prevent one type from being confused with another type.